 - Baked Miso Tofu

 I hope I’ve inspired you to make this crispy sweet and sour tofu!
-If you do try it out, don’t forget to tag me in your photos on instagram @ellielikes.cooking, leave a comment/rating down below, and let me know how you liked them!
+If you do try it out, don’t forget to tag me in your photos on instagram @ellielikes.cooking and leave a comment/rating down below!
 I love seeing all of your tasty recreations 🙂 Happy cooking♡

 Crispy Sweet and Sour Tofu